alexbw/novocaine/README.md

 Yep.
 Novocaine is result of three years of work on the audio engine of Octave, Fourier and oScope, a powerful suite of audio analysis apps.

 ### A thing to note:
-Change all the files that use Novocaine from MyClass.m to MyClass.mm.
-Novocaine uses some C++ to make things extra zippy,
-so the classes that use it will have to be Objective-C++.
+The RingBuffer class is written in C++ to make things extra zippy, so the classes that use it will have to be Objective-C++.
+Change all the files that use RingBuffer from MyClass.m to MyClass.mm.

 ### Want some examples?
 Inside of ViewController.mm are a bunch of tiny little examples I wrote.
 Uncomment one and see how it sounds.